Working After Retirement

 - For a third-party provider or as independent contractor in positions that require a DESE-issued certificate while performing duties at PSRS-covered employers

 The work limits vary depending on your employer and, in some cases, whether the position in which you work as a retiree requires you to have a DESE-issued certificate.

 If you are a PSRS disability retiree under age 60, visit our Disability Retirement page for the guidelines that apply to you.

 To continue to receive your monthly retirement benefits while working at a PSRS-covered employer, you must:

 - Terminate all pre-retirement employment

-- Maintain a PSRS Working After Retirement Record form, which we will mail to you
+- Maintain a Working After Retirement Record form, which we will mail to you

 - Stay within the applicable limit(s)

-If you exceed any limit that applies to you, you are no longer eligible to receive your PSRS retirement benefits, and your benefits will stop.
-In order for your benefits to resume, you must end all work that counts toward the limit you exceeded.
-You will be required to reimburse PSRS for all retirement benefits paid while ineligible, including funds in a PLSO distribution, and pay contributions that would have been required.
+If you don't follow these rules, you will be required to reimburse PSRS for all retirement benefits paid while ineligible, including funds in a PLSO distribution, and pay contributions that would have been required.